sashaboriskin/mel_filterbank_torch/report.md

 | Best trade-off  | n_mels=80, groups=4, shuffle  | 99.03 | 1,159,808 |
 | Min FLOPs       | n_mels=80, groups=16, shuffle | 97.09 |   290,048 |

-## 7. Conclusion

 For a binary yes/no speech command classification task, increasing mel frequency resolution beyond 20 bands yields no accuracy gain — all three n_mels settings achieve ~99.5%.
 Grouped convolutions effectively reduce computational cost: each doubling of groups halves FLOPs at the expense of only ~0.5% accuracy.
 Channel shuffle partially recovers this loss by restoring cross-group feature interaction, with the sweet spot at groups=4 + shuffle (99.03% accuracy at 75% FLOPs reduction).
-For deployment on resource-constrained devices, the groups=4 + shuffle configuration offers the best accuracy-efficiency trade-off, while groups=16 + shuffle provides a viable option when extreme compression (16x FLOPs reduction) is required with only a 2.4% accuracy penalty.
+I would choose the groups=4 + shuffle configuration as for prod ready solution because it offers the best accuracy-efficiency trade-off, while groups=16 + shuffle provides a viable option when extreme compression (16x FLOPs reduction) is required with only a 2.4% accuracy penalty.